-It is shocking enough to see reports on the news that a teacher, school counselor or administrator has been accused of misconduct with a student, but when we imagine it happening to our own children, it can be especially incredulous.
-The Chicago sexual abuse attorneys of Rosenfeld Injury Lawyers are committed to protecting your children’s rights when they have been harmed by the people who are trusted to help them learn and grow into responsible adults.If your child has become the victim of abuse, we would like the opportunity to conduct an investigation and to pursue the justice you and your child deserve.Alarming Abuse Rates
+It is shocking enough to see news reports that a teacher, school counselor, or administrator has been accused of sexual misconduct with a student, but it is especially horrifying to imagine it happening to our own children.
+The Chicago sexual abuse attorneys at Rosenfeld Injury Lawyers LLC are committed to protecting your children’s rights when they have been harmed by the people you trusted to help them learn and grow into responsible adults in a private or public school setting.If your child has been the victim of sexual abuse at school in the Chicagoland area, we can investigate the facts and pursue the justice you and your child deserve.

 - Exposing students to pornographic images or attempting to photograph students in the nude.

 - Spying on students while they are changing or showering in a locker room before or after gym class or following sports practice.

 - Making sexual contact with students or performing sexual acts, regardless of whether the student has consented to such acts.

 - Sexual assault such as groping, grabbing, or forced intercourse.